MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/setup-mobile-offline.md

 ## Supported capabilities

-- **Business rules** - Business rules are supported in mobile offline.
+- **Business rules**: Business rules are supported in mobile offline.
 For more information, see [Create business rules and recommendations to apply logic in a model-driven app form](/powerapps/maker/model-driven-apps/create-business-rules-recommendations-apply-logic-form).

-- **Business process flows** - You can use business process flows in offline mode if the following conditions are met:
+- **Business process flows**: You can use business process flows in offline mode if the following conditions are met:

     - The business process flow is used in an app that you can run on Power Apps mobile.
     - The Power Apps mobile app is configured for offline use.